shashankcods/shashankcods/README.md

-- 🌱 I’m currently learning Python
+- 🌱 student at MNNIT Allahabad
-- 📫 You can contact me by asking about me to your mom
+- 📫 you can contact me by asking about me to your mom

 <!---
 shashankcods/shashankcods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.